USS Congress (1799): Quasi-War

 Congress launched on 15 August 1799 under the command of Captain Sever.
-After fitting-out in Rhode Island, she set off on her maiden voyage 6 January 1800 sailing in company with Essex to escort merchant ships to the East Indies.
-Six days later she lost all of her masts during a gale.
+After fitting-out in Rhode Island, she set off on her maiden voyage on 6 January 1800, sailing in company with the USS Essex to escort merchant ships to the East Indies.
+Six days later, she lost all of her masts during a gale.
 Because her rigging had been set and tightened in a cold climate, it had slackened once she reached warmer temperatures.
-Without the full support of the rigging, all the masts fell during a four-hour period, killing one crew member trying to repair the main mast.
+Without the full support of the rigging, all the masts fell during a four-hour period, killing the ship's Fourth Lieutenant, who had been trying to repair the main mast.
+She was away from the convoy at the time Essex lost sight of her, probably because of the dismasting, and was located at 38°22′N 52°07′W.